LukeGrahamLandry/RustyRayTracer/README.md

 # Rusty Ray Tracer

-This ray tracer is based on [The Ray Tracer Challenge by Jamis Buck](http://raytracerchallenge.com).
-It's implemented using Metal, Apple's graphics API, so it only supports macOS.
+This is an implementation of the ray tracer described in  [The Ray Tracer Challenge by Jamis Buck](http://raytracerchallenge.com).
+It's written with Metal, Apple's graphics API, so it only supports macOS.

 ## Architecture